MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This document contains instructions for installing the 2021 U.S. Payroll Tax Update for Microsoft Dynamics GP.

-The first tax update for 2021 replaces all previous tax updates.
+The second tax update for 2021 replaces all previous tax updates.
 It includes state tax table changes that took effect January 1, 2021.
-It is recommended you install this update before processing payrolls for the year 2021.
+It is recommended you install this update as soon as you can for the year 2021.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.

+## Changes in January Round 2 update

+- California
+- Colorado
+- Illinois
+- Michigan
+- Missouri
+- New York
+- New Jersey
+- New Mexico
+- Oregon
+- Rhode Island
+- Vermont
+- Yonkers

+### 2020 state or territorial tax changes

+The following tax changes are included in this update:

+#### Withholding changes for California

+#### Withholding changes for Colorado

+#### Withholding changes for Illinois

+#### Withholding changes for Michigan

+#### Withholding changes for Missouri

+#### Withholding changes for New York

+#### Withholding changes for New Jersey

+#### Withholding changes for New Mexico

+#### Withholding changes for Oregon

+#### Withholding changes for Rhode Island

+#### Withholding changes for Vermont

+#### Withholding changes for Yonkers

 ## Changes in January Round 1 update